29 SEPTEMBER 2021 | TAX NEWS

 Option 3: Enhancing the existing administrative cooperation framework to verify entitlement to double tax convention benefits: This option envisages a reporting and subsequent mandatory exchange of beneficial owner-related information on an automated basis, to reassure both the residence and source country that the correct level of taxation has been applied to the non-resident investor.

-The consultation closes 26 October, 2021.
-The aim of the consultation is to gather views from a broad range of stakeholders on the potential policy options to be covered by the initiative and the scope and technicalities attached to each alternative.
+The possibility to provide feedback closes 26 October, 2021.
+Next year, an official public consultation will be held.
+The aim of the request for feedback and public consultation is to gather views from a broad range of stakeholders on the potential policy options to be covered by the initiative and the scope and technicalities attached to each alternative.

 More detailed information on the INCEPTION IMPACT ASSESSMENT can be found by clicking here.